Support Us Button Widget

 Road construction continues as part of Northern Virginia’s long-term infrastructure upgrades. | Photo via Virginia Department of Transportation

-The Quartz District in Loudoun County
+The Quartz District in Prince William County

 Projected completion: 2027